Homemade BBQ Coffee Rub

 So don’t be afraid of using coffee in your rubs, in fact, start experimenting today.
 Remembering that it is only going to enhance any sweet or savory flavors you already have, it is effectively a flavor booster.

-Use this rub to great effect with our pulled bbq beef recipe.
+Use this rub to great effect with our pulled bbq beef, smoked prime rib and coffee rubbed ribeye recipes.

 Is coffee only for beef though?